MicrosoftDocs/customer-insights/ci-docs/data/data-unification-match-tables.md

    :::image type="content" source="media/m3_add_rule.png" alt-text="Screenshot of Add rule pane.":::

-   - **Select Table/Field (first row)**: Choose a table and an attribute that is likely unique to a customer.
+   - **Select Table/Field (first row)**: Choose a table and a column that is likely unique to a customer.
 For example, a phone number or email address.
-Avoid matching by activity-type attributes.
+Avoid matching by activity-type columns.
 For example, a purchase ID will likely find no match in other record types.

-   - **Select Table/Field (second row)**: Choose an attribute that relates to the attribute of the table specified in the first row.
+   - **Select Table/Field (second row)**: Choose a column that relates to the column of the table specified in the first row.

-   - **Normalize**: Select from following normalization options for the selected attributes.
+   - **Normalize**: Select from following normalization options for the selected columns.
      - **Numerals**: Converts other numeral systems, such as Roman numerals, to Arabic numerals. *VIII* becomes *8*.
      - **Symbols**: Removes all symbols and special characters. *Head&Shoulder* becomes *HeadShoulder*.
      - **Text to lower case**: Converts all character to lower case. *ALL CAPS and Title Case* becomes *all caps and title case*.